-- I was finally able to activate WP Rocket (cache plugin), because with BeTheme, it was too wobbly...
+- I was finally able to activate WP Rocket (caching plugin), because with BeTheme, it was too shaky...

-- I took the opportunity to remove unnecessary widgets at the bottom of the page.
+- I took the opportunity to remove the useless widgets in the footer.

-- I was able to create an online store using WooCormerce.
-This plugin integrates perfectly into Divi: no bugs, no visual worries and I really like this tabbed presentation "product description / customer reviews".
-However, I had to do a few touch-ups to the color of the shop buttons.
+- I was able to create an online shop using WooCormerce.
+This plugin integrates perfectly well with Divi: no bugs, no visual problems and I really like this presentation in tabs "product description / customer reviews".
+On the other hand, I had to do some touching up the colour of the shop's buttons.

-- I also added SecuPress Pro and deleted iThemes Security.
+- I also added SecuPress Pro and removed iThemes Security.

-Morality: the site has improved in performance, the management of the Divi Builder modules is much simpler than with the Dinosaur Builder, uh, sorry the Muffin Builder.
-Not to mention that the visitor experience is much more harmonious.
+Moral: the site has improved in performance, the management of Divi Builder modules is much simpler than with the Dinosaur Builder, or rather the Muffin Builder.
+Not to mention that the rendering on the visitor's side is much more harmonious.

-To begin with, let's just talk about visual rendering.
-Here are two videos, one is a video about the home page of the original site, so with the theme BeTheme.
-The other was taken after redesigning with the Divi theme...
+To begin, let's just talk about the visual rendering.
+Here are two videos, one is a video about the homepage of the original site, so with the BeTheme theme.
+The other one was taken after the redesign with the Divi theme...

-Of course, a redesign must make improvements, otherwise it would be a failed redesign.
+Of course, a redesign must bring improvements, otherwise it would be a failed redesign.
 The following image shows that the site has improved in performance.

-Before redesigning, with the BeTheme, I did a speed test on the website of Google Page Speed.
-The result was not pretty: 27/100 in the mobile version and 34/100 in the desktop version!
+Before redesigning, with the BeTheme, I did a speed test on the Google Page Speed.
+The result was not pretty: 27/100 in mobile version and 34/100 in desktop version!

-After the simple change of theme, a new test on PageSpeed shows that we have slightly improved our performance: 35/100 in mobile and 46/100 in desktop.
-It's already better but not yet great....
+After the simple change of theme, a new test on PageSpeed allows us to see that we have slightly gained in performance: 35/100 in mobile and 46/100 in desktop.
+It's already better but not yet top...

-Then, the WP Rocket plugin was simply activated, two or three options were checked and then new performance test: 55/100 on mobile and 64/100 on desktop.
-It's much better....
+Then, the WP Rocket plugin was simply activated, a couple of options were checked and then another performance test: 55/100 in mobile and 64/100 in desktop.
+It's much better...

 We are still far from 100/100 but the user experience has already been improved and the site has almost doubled in performance/speed, the operation seems rather conclusive.

-We will then have to refine all this and eventually add a plugin like Imagify to lighten the images of the site and save a few more micro-seconds of page loading.
+You will then have to refine all this and possibly add a plugin like Imagify to lighten the images of the site and gain a few more microseconds in page loading.

-We know when we start a redesign but we can't really predict when it will be completed, indeed, a site must constantly evolve...
+You know when you are starting a redesign but you can't really predict when it will be completed, because a site must constantly evolve...

-There are always things to do, things to do, things to do. improvements to be madeThis is essential if your site is to grow with the evolution of your business.
+There are always things to do, things to be done improvements to be madeThis is essential for your site to grow with your business.

-In my practical case, I'm not yet satisfied with the result, there's still work to do, especially in the mobile/tablet version...
+In my practical case, I am not yet satisfied with the result, there is still work to be done, especially in the mobile/tablet version...
 But that's what's exciting: always improving, always evolving!